MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-extranet.md

 #### Is CTL store name AdfsTrustedDevices?

 If the user has Azure AD Connect installed, use AAD Connect to update the SSL certificate bindings on all servers.
-If there is no AAD Connect server in the environment, use the following PowerShell cmdlet to regenerate the ADFS Certificate bindings on the AD FS server:
+If there's no AAD Connect server in the environment, use the following PowerShell cmdlet to regenerate the ADFS Certificate bindings on the AD FS server:

 Set-AdfsSslCertificate -Thumbprint &lt;thumbprint&gt;